andrewgioia/mana/README.md

 * v0.4 - adding classes for 16, 17, 18, 19, and 20 symbols
 * v0.5 - adding the new colorless wastes symbol
 * v0.6 - adding double-faced card symbols (day, night)
+* v1.0 - new documentation page at http://andrewgioia.github.io/Mana/